NK-Diamant/TSUN-DCU2000Lite-Dynamic-Output-Limiter-for-Home-Assistant/README.md

 An intelligent, hardware-friendly control loop for Node-RED and Home Assistant to fully tame the laggy regulation of **TSUN battery storage systems (SolarCan / DCU2000lite / Gen3 Inverters)**.

 This tool emulates a single-phase Shelly Pro EM data protocol and solves the hardware-induced oscillation issues of the TSUN smart meter mode purely through software mathematics.
-It provides a **silky-smooth zero-export control during the day** and a **stable constant value mode for the night**.
+It provides a **silky-smooth zero-export control** and a **stable constant value mode**.

 ---